STAT545-UBC-hw-2019-20/stat545-hw-jgubc/README.md

 # STAT 545 Homework Repo - Assignment 1

 ## About this repo

 >This is a repository for **STAT 545 Assignments**.
 This repo contains a summarization of tools and techniques learnt in Week 1 and Week 2.
 >This is a **public repository** and anyone is welcome to view the contents of this repo.
 >[You can access the homepage of UBC STAT545 homework account (2019-20) by clicking on this line.](https://github.com/STAT545-UBC-hw-2019-20)

+Note - You can navigate further for more information by clicking on the highlighted (blue colored) keywords.

 #### Details about contents of [Assignment 1](https://stat545.stat.ubc.ca/evaluation/hw01/hw01/)